Buses in Adelaide: Free city services

 There is another free service which only runs during the Adelaide 500.

 O-Bahn Busway

 The Adelaide Metro's most frequented route is the O-Bahn guided busway to Modbury carrying around 9 million passengers a year.
 It is the world's fastest and until 7 August 2011 the world's longest guided busway, with a maximum permitted speed of 100 km/h (62 mph) and a length of 12 km.
 It has three stations, Klemzig Interchange, Paradise Interchange, and Tea Tree Plaza Interchange at the Modbury end.
 Buses leave the track at Paradise or Tea Tree Plaza to continue services on normal roads, eliminating the need for passenger transfer.

-After Midnight Services
+After midnight services

 Available only on Saturday nights, these night services run from midnight until 5am Sunday morning, departing the City every hour.